Get a free, no obligation personal loan quote with rates as low as 6.99%

 Deduct What You Can

 Depending on how your business is classified, different deductions may be available to you.
-You might have to do some research to determine what category you fall under.
+Here are a few types of deductions you can claim as a freelancer:

-However, one thing to keep in mind is that expenses will need to be prorated so that the amounts are proportionate with the part of your home that you rent out and the length of time for which it was rented out.
-For example, if you only rented out half of your home for six months of the year, only 25% of the total eligible expenses can be deducted (50% for half of the space rented x 50% for half of the year).
+Note: However, one thing to keep in mind is that expenses will need to be prorated so that the amounts are proportionate with the part of your home that you use for your business.
+For example, if only 25% of your electricity usage was related to freelance work, then only 25% of the bill would be considered to be a deductible expense.

 For freelancers who earn more than $30,000, it is required that they register for a GST or HST account, once they surpass that threshold.
 To clarify, only freelance income is applicable toward this threshold and income from regular employment is not considered as part of the calculation.